 As set out in section 172 of the Companies Act 2006 (the ‘Act’) the directors must act in good faith to promote the success of the company for the benefit of its members as a whole and, in doing so, have regard to the likely consequences of any decision in the long term, the interests of the company’s employees, the need to foster the company’s business relationships with suppliers, customers and others, the impact of the company’s operations on the community and the environment, the desirability of the company maintaining a reputation for high standards of business conduct, and the need to act fairly between members of the company.

-Whilst the Company has no employees, it benefits from engagement activities at Group level with other stakeholders, details of which can be found on pages 60 to 62 of the 2019 Meggitt PLC Annual Report and Accounts, which does not form part of this report.
+Whilst the company has no employees, it benefits from engagement activities at group level with other stakeholders, details of which can be found on pages 63 to 65 of the Meggitt PLC 2020 Annual Report, which does not form part of this report.
 These activities have helped shape our footprint strategy to better serve the needs of our customers.